Alwinius/bow/readme.md

 populated from a secret
 - to access private docker registries, a full dockercfg can be passed in DOCKER_REGISTRY_CFG
-- REPO_USERNAME and _PASSWORD or a private key and known_hosts need to be provided in any case, otherwise keel cannot push anyway
+- REPO_USERNAME and _PASSWORD or a private key and known_hosts need to be provided in any case, otherwise bow cannot push anyway
 - provide path to Helm chart home as you would for `helm template` from the git repos home with REPO_CHART_PATH
 - use REPO_BRANCH to update different and watch branch different to master
+- you have to use annotations like `bow/pollSchedule` instead of `keel.sh/pollSchedule`

 ## Development
 - make sure to download dependencies with `dep ensure`
-- manually build `cmd/keel/main.go`
+- manually build `cmd/bow/main.go`
 - or build using Docker `docker-compose build`
 - run generated binary or Docker image `docker-compose up -d`
 - to test kubernetes, push new image to registry and change path in `deployment/deployment-norbac.yaml`